Stephanie Kay Nutrition

 Instructions

-2. In a mixing bowl, combine all of the dry ingredients; rolled oats, cinnamon, baking soda and sea salt.
-Stir to ensure everything is well mixed and then transfer to the baking dish.
+2. In a large bowl, combine all of the dry ingredients; rolled oats, cinnamon, baking powder, and salt, and stir to combine, then set aside.

 Nutrition